 Unlicensed individuals can only advertise for construction work they are legally able to perform without a license and the work cannot exceed $500 in value (includes all labor and materials).
 A job can’t be broken down into multiple $500 increments to avoid prosecution.

 How does the CSLB deal with unlicensed contractors?

 The CSLB, “When participating in the activities of the Joint Enforcement Strike Force on the Underground Economy pursuant to Section 329 of the Unemployment Insurance Code, the enforcement division shall have free access to all places of labor.”
 What this means is that if it’s determined that you have unlicensed individuals working in your home, CSLB enforcement and police/sheriff officers can legally enter your home without a warrant.
 Imagine this while you’re at work!
 Your home is raided and there is nothing you can say or do about it.
 Better make sure everyone is properly licensed that’s working on your home!

-Bottom line: Find a great Contractor (like DAD’s) who returns your phone calls, shows up to appointments on time (DAD’s is usually early), provides great ideas and always provides you with a free rough estimate.
+Find a great Contractor like DAD’s Construction who returns your phone calls, shows up to appointments on time (DAD’s is usually early), provides great ideas and always provides you with a free consultation.
 DAD’s Construction is fully licensed, insured, and bonded.
 When DAD’s starts a job, we will not leave you stranded to go work somewhere else for weeks on end.

 Always Hire a Reliable and Dependable Contractor to Remodel your Bathroom, Kitchen, and Home Interior